devxnshsharma/devansh-portfolio/README.md

 - **Styling:** Tailwind CSS for rapid, utility-first styling.
 - **Animations:** Framer Motion for smooth, declarative transitions and GSAP for scroll animations.
 - **Icons:** `lucide-react` to keep the UI clean and modern.
-**Design Choices:** A clear "Dark Cyberpunk/Modern Minimalist" aesthetic with deep contrast, glassmorphism, and smooth scroll effects.
+**Design Choices:** A clear "Dark & Modern Minimalist" aesthetic with deep contrast, glassmorphism, and smooth scroll effects.
 Decided to focus on a one-page robust interactive scroll-driven UI.

 ### 2. Project Initialization
 - Used `npm create vite@latest devansh-studio --template react-ts` to scaffold the project structure.